 Some fillers are great for vegans.
 For example, Restylane is the first cosmetic dermal filler made of non-animal-based hyaluronic acid, which is good news for any vegetarian or animal activist who cares about their appearance but does not want to participate in a treatment that has been involved with the suffering of animals.
 The hyaluronic acid used in Restylane is a crystal-clear gel called NASHA – or Non-Animal Stabilized Hyaluronic Acid.
 NASHA is as natural as it gets: it is biodegradable and fully biocompatible with human hyaluronic acid.

-A well-trained and seasoned practitioner will be able to recreate lost volume working to not just to fill, but to re-shape your face in 3 dimensions.
-In order to make the injections stable, hyaluronic acid is mixed with an agent such as ether.
-The less stable (less ether) the mixture, the more quickly the product breaks down and reabsorbs.
+A well-trained and seasoned practitioner will be able to recreate lost volume working to not just to fill, but to re-shape your face in three dimensions – without the use of human or animal tissues.

 Consultant Plastic surgeon Reza Nassab says “with so many different fillers on the market, the practitioner needs to select appropriate fillers for each region.
 Thinner HA concentration fillers are better suited for areas such as the tear trough (under-eye area).
 Conversely, one requires a thicker product such as Voluma for areas such as the cheek.
 There are options for the neck or decolletage such as Restylane Skinboosters that use multiple injections of very small volumes of filler.”
 Recently we are seeing fillers being used for non-surgical nose jobs to correct irregularities, and even as a kind of ‘thread’ to induce a slight lifting effect around the eyes.